 No. It most certainly does not work like that.

 The successful people who create and sell products are out here every single day communicating and engaging with their audience.
-They’re listening to their requests, giving them what they want, and building a relationship with them.
 And as an author and bookseller, that’s exactly what you need to be doing too.

-I talked a whole lot more about building trust with readers in this post.
+Trust is an essential component of book marketing, and I talk a whole lot more about building trust with readers in this post.